Pacific Ocean Blue

 Pacific Ocean Blue is the only solo studio album by American musician Dennis Wilson, co-founder of the Beach Boys.
-When released in August 1977, it was warmly received critically, and noted for outselling the Beach Boys' contemporary efforts.
+It was released on August 22, 1977, through Caribou Records.
+The album was warmly received critically, and noted for outselling the Beach Boys' contemporary efforts.
 Two singles were issued from the album, "River Song" and "You and I", which did not chart.

 The album remains a focal point of Wilson's legacy, being referred to as a "classic".
 It was voted number 838 in Colin Larkin's All Time Top 1000 Albums.
 Wilson intended to record a follow-up, entitled Bambu, but the album was left unfinished at the time of his death in December 1983.

 Background and recording

 After several attempts, starting in 1970, to realize his own project, some of which made it to the finished album, Wilson recorded the bulk of Pacific Ocean Blue in the months spanning the fall of 1976 to the following spring, at the Beach Boys' own Brother Studios.
 At the time of recording, Dennis' hard living had begun affecting his looks and more importantly his singing voice, which now delivered grainy and rough, yet still deeply soulful, vocals.

+Some of the album's songs were originally recorded with the Beach Boys in mind.
+"River Song" was derived from an earlier recording in collaboration with Daryl Dragon, titled "Ecology".
+The song was reworked in 1974 in collaboration with Carl Wilson and was performed live at Beach Boys concerts during this period.
+Final arrangement would not be completed until 1977, including added vocals by The Double Rock Baptist Church Voices of Inspiration Choir.
+The title track, "Pacific Ocean Blues", was written in collaboration with bandmate Mike Love and was originally intended for the Beach Boys with Love on lead vocal.
+Wilson also recorded "Rainbows" (co-written with Carl and Stephen Kalinich) and "Holy Man", though the latter was left incomplete.

 Recalling the time Wilson spent working on the album, co-producer Gregg Jakobson said, "This was when he fully accepted himself as an artist.
 Brian had shown him chords on the piano, but as he'd become more proficient the music that came forth was not derivative of that.
 Having his own studio helped tremendously.
 With a little encouragement, and the right tools, Dennis took off."